Microphones in 2020: Release

 The album was announced on June 16, 2020, and released on August 7.
-According to writer Conor Williams, the initial attention from fans and music publications originated from the decision for the album to be released under the Microphones, which surprised Elverum (who expected the song's length to garner the attention).
-The album was intentionally not released on Spotify as a form of protest.
+The cover artwork is a 1999 photo, taken by Mirah in New Mexico, United States.
+The album received interest from fans and music publications due to it being released under "the Microphones" instead of "Mount Eerie", which surprised Elverum, who had expected the song's length to bring attention.
+The album was intentionally not released on Spotify as a form of protest against its business model.